Olympic anteater update

 Sociology professor Edwin Amenta receives two-year NSF grant to study social movement organizations

 Edwin Amenta, sociology professor, has received a $143,494 grant from the National Science Foundation to create a comprehensive database on the collective actions, media

 coverage and characteristics of social movement organizations from 1960-95.
 The project, Amenta says, represents one of the largest such efforts to track multi-organizational

 Does the ballot placement of Gov. Brown's tax measure give him an unfair advantage?

 Carole Uhlaner, political science associate professor, on 89.3 KPCC July 12, 2012

-Many election experts believe that appearing higher on a paper ballot can increase a candidate's or law's chance of passing as fickle voters lose interest and
+Many election experts believe that appearing higher on a paper ballot can increase a candidate's or law's chance of passing as fickle voters lose interest and their eyes move

 farther down the ballot.
-Carole Uhlaner, associate professor of political science at UC Irvine, said she does not believe the order of ballot proposals on the
+Carole Uhlaner, associate professor of political science at UC Irvine, said she does not believe the order of ballot proposals on the voting ticket

 Is the minimum wage too low?